 Absorb

 Absorb stops all debuffs while it is active.
-The healing factor is completely ineffectual, even at the highest possible level.
+The healing factor is completely ineffectual in the arena, even at the highest possible level.
 Therefore, just have it unlocked at level 1 so it stays cheap and readily available, often multiple times in a round.
 It’s not a bad spell to pair with Paralyse if you have someone who keeps stagger-bashing you while you’re casting, either in place of the 2nd offensive spell or instead of RE.

 Blind